Changissnz/caricature_of_the_modern_American_savage_pt2/README.md

 modern American savages.
 Propensities of differing qualities between the two parties can be placed into templates to rationalize about modern American savages.
 Human beings, after all, are creatures not only of habit but also of identity.
-Maybe that is the key to understanding modern American savages, to understand all there is know about American business interests and the American two-party system, as well as of psychology from inheritance and conditioning.
+Maybe that is the key to understanding modern American savages, to understand all there is know about American business interests and the American two-party political system, as well as of psychology from inheritance and conditioning.
 Lawfare, economic wars, violent wars, information wars.
 The price of the US staying involved is that the better modern American savages are put to work doing these things.
 And there is no better alternative.